Samsung heir to be indicted on corruption charges

 Prosecutors on Tuesday said they will indict Lee Jae-yong, the de facto chief of the giant South Korean conglomerate, on bribery and other charges.
 His case is part of the huge political corruption scandal that has shaken South Korea.

-Lee was arrested earlier this month and has been in custody since then.
-The indictment is expected to take place later Tuesday.
+Lee, 48, was arrested earlier this month and has been in custody since then.
+His indictment, along with that of four other Samsung executives, is expected to take place later Tuesday, the prosecutors' office said.

+It raises the prospect of a trial of the heir apparent to South Korea's biggest family-run business empire.

-Prosecutors allege that the executive, who's also known as Jay Y. Lee, pledged tens of millions of dollars to win favor with President Park Geun-hye and secure government support for a controversial merger that helped tighten his grip on Samsung.
+Prosecutors allege that Lee, who's also known as Jay Y. Lee, pledged tens of millions of dollars to win favor with President Park Geun-hye and secure government support for a controversial merger that helped tighten his grip on Samsung.

 Related: South Korea's long history of light sentences for business leaders